 In 2019, I was selected as one of Tampa’s top women of influence.
 The title goes to influencers in the area who are… well, influential.
-I also won favorite business blogger by Florida Blogcon.
-Since then I’ve received so many questions about becoming an influencer and making money online that I’ve decided to start an influencer with income blog series sharing what I’ve learned over the years.
+I also won ‘favorite business blogger’ by Florida Blogcon.
+Since then I’ve received so many questions about becoming an influencer and making money online that I’ve decided to start an influencer blog series sharing what I’ve learned over the years.
+Today, I’m sharing ways to become a paid influencer.

 Just last week I was grocery shopping and struck up a conversation with the lady next to me as we grabbed pears in the produce section.
 She started telling me how she loves to pair pears with cream cheese to cure her sweet tooth.
 Guess what?
 I went and purchased some cream cheese to pair with my pears to tryout.
 That’s influence and that’s action.
 Hello, influencer.